South Carolina Progressive Network

 The SC Progressive Network is working on a comprehensive package of legislative reforms to make it easier to register and to vote in South Carolina.
-Our coalition has made electoral reform a priority for the 2009-2010 legislative session.
+Our coalition has made electoral reform a priority.

 The Network is aware that simply making it easier to vote will not cure our ailing democracy.
 We have to reduce the influence of money in politics (see our Clean Elections Campaign), fight for competitive voting districts and support progressive candidates.